Petro31/easy-time-jinja/README.md

 ## `weekday(weekday)`

 Outputs the current weekday in your langauge.
 (Optional) Add the [weekday](https://github.com/Petro31/easy-time-jinja#date-arguments) argument to get any translated weekday.
-The `weekday` argument can also be a datetime object.
+The `weekday` argument can also be a datetime object or entity_id.

 ```jinja
 {% from 'easy_time.jinja' import weekday %}